hunterjackson/docs/source/elastic.rst

     connect.cassandra.export.route.query=INSERT INTO INDEX_1 SELECT field1, field2 FROM TOPIC1
     #task ids: 0

-    #check for running connectors with the CLI
-    ➜ java -jar build/libs/kafka-connect-cli-0.2-all.jar ps
-    elastic-sink

 If you switch back to the terminal you started the Connector in you should see the Elastic sink being accepted and the task starting.